Using wood chips, or wood chunks, is a great way to add delicious smoky flavor to your food, and either will provide great results.

 If you plan to add just a handful or two of chips for a light smoke over 20 minutes or so, then the burn rate is not a real issue.

-If you want to smoke your food for an hour or more, it might be best to use chunks.
-Depending on their size and the amount of air getting to the fire, they can burn that long, or possibly even longer.
+If you want to smoke your food for an hour or more, it might be more convenient to use chunks.
+Depending on their size and the amount of air getting to the fire, they will burn that long, or even longer.